Knowledge economy: Green infrastructure

-With Earth's depleting natural resources, the need for green infrastructure, a logistics industry forced into just-in-time deliveries, growing global demand, regulatory policy governed by performance results, and a host of other items place a high priority on knowledge, and research becomes paramount.
-Knowledge provides the technical expertise, problem-solving, performance measurement and evaluation, and data management needed for today's competition's transboundary, interdisciplinary global scale.
+With Earth's depleting natural resources, the need for green infrastructure, a logistics industry forced into just-in-time deliveries, growing global demand, regulatory policy governed by performance results, and a host of other items place a priority on knowledge, and research becomes paramount.
+Technical knowledge helps with problem-solving, measuring performance, and managing data.
+These skills are used to handle complex projects that involve different countries and different areas of study.

 Prevailing and future economic development

-Prevailing and future economic development will be highly dominated by technology and network expansion, in particular on knowledge-based social entrepreneurship and entrepreneurship as a whole.
-The knowledge economy is incorporating the network economy, where the relatively localised knowledge is now being shared among and across various networks for the benefit of all network members, to gain economies of scale in a wider, more open scale.
+Prevailing and future economic development will be dominated by technology and network expansion, in particular on knowledge-based social entrepreneurship and entrepreneurship as a whole.
+The knowledge economy is incorporating the network economy, where the relatively localised knowledge is being shared among and across various networks for the benefit of all network members, to gain economies of scale in a wider scale.

 Globalisation

 The rapid globalisation of economic activities is one of the main determinants of the emerging knowledge economy.
 While there are no doubts on the other stages of relative openness in the global economy, the prevailing pace and intensity of globalisation are without precedent.
 Fundamental microeconomic forces are the significant drivers of globalizing economic activities and further demands for human intelligence.
 These forces include the rapid integration of the world's financial and capital markets since the early 1980s, which influences essentially each level of the developed country's financial and economic systems; increased multinational origin of the inputs to productions of both goods and services, technology transfers and information flow.